Cold Plunge for Anxiety: Reduce Stress & Boost Well-Being

 How are Cold Plunges Connected to Mental Health?

 When you immerse yourself in cold water, your body responds in various ways, impacting your stress levels, mood, and overall mental health.
 These responses include changes in neurotransmitter release, hormone production, and the nervous system, which are vital in controlling mental health and emotions.
-To understand the role of a cold plunge tub in reducing anxiety, you must evaluate the physiological impact of cold water immersion on the body.

 What Happens to the Body Upon Cold Exposure?